Q2 2025 Report Is Live!

 Activity

-Anthropic, founded in 2021, was the most-active name on our marketplace in the quarter, rising to the top spot after being the second most-active name in Q4’24.
-Bid-ask activity was up 56% QoQ.
+Anthropic, founded in 2021, was the most-active name on our marketplace in Q2’25 for the second quarter in a row.
+Anthropic rose to the top spot in Q1’25 after being the second most-active name in Q4’24.

 Price Movement